aqrun/aqrun.github.io/content/backend/2015-03-15-Compiling PHP 5.4 on Ubuntu 12.04.md

 ---
-layout: post
-title: Compiling PHP 5.4 on Ubuntu 12.04
+title: Compiling PHP 5.4 on Ubuntu 12.
-tags: php compile ubuntu
+description: 'I’ve been working with PHP 5.4 a LOT.
+Unfortunately Ubuntu (my main dev environment) is behind the times'

+taxonomies:
+  categories: ["backend", "article"]
+  tags: ["php", "compile", "ubuntu"]
 ---

 So recently I’ve been working with PHP 5.4 a LOT.
 Unfortunately Ubuntu (my main dev environment) is behind the times.
 So I’m resorting to compiling PHP manually.